LearnLib/alex/src/site/markdown/usage.md

 If you play around a little with the action editor, you may realize that most web actions require you to enter a CSS path to an affected element.
 This may be not that easy to find out in case you are not very familiar with HTML.
-So, there is a button that is labeled with *"Element Picker"*.
+So, there is a button that is labeled with *\"Element Picker\"*.
 This is a special feature of ALEX for selecting HTML elements from your website directly without having to know HTML.